Hoʻolulu

-Hoʻolulu (1794–1844) was a member of the nobility during the formation of the Kingdom of Hawaii.
+Hoʻolulu (c.
+1794–1844) was a member of the nobility during the formation of the Kingdom of Hawaii.
 He was a trusted advisor to King Kamehameha I, also known as "Kamehameha the Great", and was one of the select few to know his secret resting place.
 His descendants continue the tradition of guarding royal burials.
 A major cultural site in Hilo, Hawaii is named after him.

 Life

 He was born around 1794; his mother was Kahikoloa and his father was one of the "Royal Twins" who supported Kamehameha in his military battles, Kameʻeiamoku.

 He became known as ho'o lulu which means "to lie in the sheltered waters" in the Hawaiian language.

 When Kamehameha died in 1819, his last wishes were to have his remains hidden in a secret place so they would not be defiled by the foreign visitors who were already looting other burial sites.
 Hoʻolulu and his half-brother Ulumāheihei Hoapili were the only two trusted with this honor.

 He is one of the principal chiefs who met Louis de Freycinet on his 1819 visit.